A year in, coronavirus rages in vaccine-needy West Bank

 Israel launched one of the world’s most successful vaccination campaigns in December after Netanyahu secured millions of doses from drug giants Pfizer and Moderna.
 Demand has leveled off after nearly 5 million people received at least one dose, so Israel is now using a mix of incentives and threats to try to get the free shots to holdouts.

-In recent days, Netanyahu has come under fire for reportedly planning to sharing tens of thousands of surplus vaccines with allies in Africa, Europe and Latin America while providing little to the Palestinians.
+In recent days, Netanyahu has come under fire for reportedly planning to share tens of thousands of surplus vaccines with allies in Africa, Europe and Latin America while providing little to the Palestinians.
 Israeli media have said Netanyahu sought to reward countries that support Israel’s claim to contested Jerusalem and those with budding ties to Israel.
 Israel’s attorney general froze the program, determining Netanyahu had improperly acted alone.

 While vaccinating its own Arab population, Israel has provided only 2,000 Moderna doses to the Palestinian Authority, and it recently approved plans to vaccinate the over 100,000 Palestinians from the West Bank who work in Israel and Jewish settlements.